-- An examination registration fee is due when the CAQ examination application is submitted. - NCCPA's acceptance of payment does not imply eligibility for the CAQ program or exam. - PAs who are deemed eligible but do not reschedule or withdraw from the exam at least one (1) business day prior to the scheduled date as provided on the examination acknowledgment or do not take the CAQ examination on the scheduled date provided on the examination acknowledgement will forfeit their entire CAQ examination registration fee and must submit a new application and full payment if they choose to take the exam in the future, except as set forth in NCCPA's policies.
-PAs who experience extenuating circumstances may file an exception to policy or an exam grievance, as described in the Exam Grievances and Appeals and Exceptions to Policy sections, to potentially avoid forfeiting their fees. - No application to take a CAQ exam will receive final approval until payment for all current, outstanding, and past due fees has been received by NCCPA.
-Any additional fees incurred between the time the application is processed and the time the PA's exam results become available must be paid before NCCPA will release exam results.
+- An examination registration fee is due when the CAQ examination application is submitted.
+Since PAs log their CAQ CME along with the CME required to maintain NCCPA certification, there is no separate CME fee for maintaining a CAQ. - NCCPA's acceptance of payment does not imply eligibility for the CAQ program or exam. - PAs who are deemed eligible and who neither withdraw from the exam prior to accessing the exam content and at least one (1) business day prior to the scheduled close date of the exam nor access the exam during that period will forfeit their entire CAQ examination registration fee and must submit a new application and full payment if they choose to take a CAQ exam in the future, except as set forth in NCCPA's policies.
+PAs who experience extenuating circumstances, as previously noted, may file an exception to policy or an exam grievance, as described in the Exam Grievances and Appeals and Exceptions to Policy sections, to potentially avoid forfeiting their fees.

-- All fees must be paid in U.S. funds.
+- No application to take the CAQ maintenance exam will receive final approval until payment for all current, outstanding, and past due fees has been received by NCCPA.
+Any additional fees incurred between the time the application is processed and the time the PA's exam results become available must be paid before NCCPA will release exam results. - All fees must be paid in U.S. funds.
 NCCPA encourages PAs to pay their fees online through their NCCPA account.
 Until complete payment has been received by the NCCPA, the application will not be processed and the CAQ examination cannot be scheduled. - PAs are required to pay the difference in exam registration fees if they transfer to a timeframe that requires additional fees. - If a PA loses eligibility for a CAQ after submitting the respective exam application and fees or if, at any time, it is determined that a PA provided incorrect eligibility information on any NCCPA application, the PA shall forfeit all fees. - Refunds will be issued directly to the party who paid the fee. - NCCPA will assess a \$35 service charge for all returned checks, declined credit cards and credit card charge backs. - NCCPA will assess a \$50 charge to issue a replacement CAQ certificate due to name change, loss of the certificate, change of address, or other factors beyond NCCPA's control.